 Jim is Participating in these Events

-- Leadership in Measuring Local Community Wellbeing to Inform Stakeholder Engagement and Investment - Keynote on Monday 18 November 2019 at 16:35:00
+- Leadership in Measuring Local Community Prosperity to Inform Stakeholder Engagement and Investment - Keynote on Monday 18 November 2019 at 16:35:00